 Both criticism and critique are forms of feedback, but it should be obvious that critique provides a better learning environment.
 Still, those who lack expertise may consider themselves underqualified to provide critique.

-One place to find examples of critique and criticism is in the comments the videos on my YouTube channel.
+One place to find examples of critique and criticism is in the comments on YouTube channel videos.

 Here’s a good example of criticism of New Car Buying vs Leasing, Part 1.